opalmedapps/opal-db-management/README.md

 **Note:** The description of the ten commands below is left for informational purposes, but these are not required to be run if the `reset_data` script is called first (see the [inserting test data](#step-5-insert-test-data) section).

 Optional: To remove data in all tables with the exception of the `alembic_version` run the following commands, noting that these sweeping truncates can only be run if the database's `BuildType` table is set to `Development`.
-This check is implemented to prevent accidentally truncating real Production databases.
+This check is implemented to prevent accidentally truncating real production databases.

 ```shell
 docker compose run --rm app python -m db_management.run_sql_scripts OpalDB db_management/opaldb/data/truncate/